 Money for Life Programme

-Money for Life is a unique partnership between Lloyds Banking Group, the Money Advice Service and Further Education (FE) sector partners.
-The programme aims to embed vital money management skills in Further Education (FE) sector institutions or community groups across the UK.
+Money for Life is a partnership between Lloyds Banking Group, the Money Advice Service and college sector partners.
+The programme aims to embed vital money management skills in college and community organisations across the UK.

 The programme facilitates the sharing of best practice and provides training and resources to empower practitioners to equip a generation of learners with the skills they need to better manage their money in order to realise their lifetime goals.